Unofficial Draft

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.

-The key word MAY in this document is to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.
+The key word MAY in this document is to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, it appears in all capitals, as shown here.

 Dynamic targets generate targets based on data of a data source, referred to in this specification as generated targets.